 In 2017, Susan founded SKINNY, an art and design studio.
 She both makes and sells her one of a kind work and provides design consulting services to clients.

 Her work seeks to connect people to the wonders of the natural world, especially the unseen ones.

-In 2019 SKINNY debuted an exclusive collection with West Elm, that launched nationwide in stores and online.
-She has been awarded two international ceramic residencies in Greece and Denmark.
+In 2019 SKINNY debuted an exclusive collection with West Elm, that launched nationwide in stores and online, and more recently launched her signature collection with SSENSE She has been awarded two international ceramic residencies in Greece and Denmark.
 Based in Marin, she is a member of Wheelhouse, a ceramic collective in Sausalito.
 She also volunteers at Pond Farm Pottery, a Bauhaus rooted historical landmark for California pottery, nestled in the Armstrong Redwood Forest.